fenago/Grokking-Deep-Learning/Lab_9.md

 Backpropagation with arbitrary length
 You’ll backpropagate using the same logic described earlier.
-As described with the “Red Sox defeat Yankees” example, let’s implement backpropagation over arbitrary-length sequences, assuming you have access to the forward propagation objects returned from the function in the previous section.
+As described with the "Red Sox defeat Yankees" example, let’s implement backpropagation over arbitrary-length sequences, assuming you have access to the forward propagation objects returned from the function in the previous section.
 The most important object is the layers list, which has two vectors (layer['state'] and layer['previous->hidden']).
 In order to backpropagate, you’ll take the output gradient and add a new object to each list called layer['state_delta'], which will represent the gradient at that layer.
-This corresponds to variables like sox_delta, layer_0_delta, and defeat_delta from the “Red Sox defeat Yankees” example.
+This corresponds to variables like sox_delta, layer_0_delta, and defeat_delta from the "Red Sox defeat Yankees" example.
 You’re building the same logic in a way that it can consume the variable-length sequences from the forward propagation logic.
 Forward
 for iter in range(30000):